-- 242. PhonepayPlus' policy is to ensure that, where resources and costs are incurred through investigating Network operators or providers in breach of the Code, these costs are met by those parties, rather than from the general industry levy. - 243.
+- 261. The PSA policy is to ensure that, where resources and costs are incurred through investigating Network operators or providers in breach of the Code, these costs are met by those parties, rather than from the general industry levy. - 262.
 For these reasons, all relevant parties found to be in breach of the Code can expect to be invoiced for the administrative and legal costs of the work undertaken by the Executive.
-Where prohibition proceedings are brought against associated individuals arising from the imposition of sanctions against a provider found to be in breach of the Code, administrative charges related to such proceedings will be imposed on the relevant provider, rather than the associated individual, unless the individual is also the relevant provider (i.e. acting as a sole-trader). - 244.
-The charges related to this activity are published annually by PhonepayPlus and are agreed with PhonepayPlus' external auditors.
+Where prohibition proceedings are brought against associated individuals arising from the imposition of sanctions against a provider found to be in breach of the Code, administrative charges related to such proceedings will be imposed on the relevant provider, rather than the associated individual, unless the individual is also the relevant provider (i.e. acting as a sole-trader).

+- 263. The charges related to this activity are revised regularly and published by the PSA.
 In cases where it has been determined that one or more breaches have occurred, the CAT will make a recommendation to the Executive for the administrative charge to be imposed on the Network operator or provider.
 This may be imposed on a full cost recovery basis or, exceptionally, on a percentage basis, where circumstances justify this.
-Examples of the latter include where the CAT has not upheld a major part of the case brought by the Executive.

-245. The Executive will give due consideration to that recommendation when using its discretion to invoice a Network operator, or a provider, for administrative costs in relevant cases.
+Examples of the latter include where the CAT has not upheld a major part of the case brought by the Executive. - 264.
+The Executive will give due consideration to that recommendation when using its discretion to invoice a Network operator, or a provider, for administrative costs in relevant cases.